RJamati/See-Tickets-HTML-CSS-SCSS/README.md

 # Preparing the Project
 I started off by creating the index.html file and also installed SCSS into the project.

-I used SCSS/SASS for this projec because it will allow me to write and manage my CSS quickly and efficiently.
+I used SCSS/SASS for this project because it will allow me to write and manage my CSS quickly and efficiently.

 # HTML
 First I created the HTML for the entire page.